 Dr. Juanita McMath

 Dr. Juanita McMath earned her Ph.D. in Instructional Leadership, Instructional Technology from The University of Alabama’s College of Education in 2017.
-She served in professional, administrative positions at Florida State University and the University of Alabama at Birmingham (UAB), and as an adjunct instructor at UAB.
-In 2010, Dr. McMath joined the UA faculty in the Department of Consumer Sciences, Institute for Interactive Technology (IIT) and Studies in Consumer Quality Management (CQM).
-She is the coordinator for CQM and co-coordinator for the IIT.
-Part of her administrative duties includes assessment of study areas and future direction, curriculum needs/development, and recruitment activities and marketing plans working with campus partners.
-Dr. McMath teaches online technology courses for Consumer Sciences for campus, distance and GoArmyEd students, has taught FYE courses, and taught an honors course.
+She served in professional, administrative positions at Florida State University and the University of Alabama at Birmingham (UAB), and served as an adjunct instructor at UAB School of Natural Sciences & Mathematics and the School of Nursing.
+In 2010, Dr. McMath joined the UA faculty in the Department of Consumer Sciences, Institute for Interactive Technology (IIT) and Area of Study in Consumer Quality Management (CQM).
+Dr. McMath teaches online courses for Consumer Sciences for campus, distance and GoArmyEd students, has taught FYE courses, and taught honors by contract course.
 She advises and mentors graduate students, working with them on teaching capstone projects, and supervises teaching assistants.
 She is proud to be the recipient of a national advising award by the National Academic Advising Association.
 Dr. McMath’s conference presentations and publications explored topics of virtual leadership, technology as a tool for diversity, internationalizing schools, and cyberbullying.
 She has worked in an informal research partnership with an international consortium examining issues related to technology in multicultural settings.
-Dr. McMath’s current research centers on the Gray Divide and stage assessment related to technology adoption by older adults, expanding this topic to include e-commerce and e-health.
-Within the area of quality, her research will evaluate hardware, software, and technology training for seniors.
+Dr. McMath’s current research centers on the Gray Divide and stage assessment related to technology adoption by older adults, expanding upon this topic to include e-commerce and e-health.
+Within the domain of quality, her research interests lie with training and development, and virtual leadership/virtual teams.